-CONTACT A TRUSTED ATTORNEY TODAY ABOUT A ROUNDUP LAWSUIT
+CONTACT A CINCINNATI ATTORNEY TODAY ABOUT A ROUNDUP WEED KILER LAWSUIT

-If you or a loved one is a victim of non-Hodgkin’s lymphoma and suspect that your use of the weed killer is to blame, it is in your best interest to contact a qualified attorney at O’Connor, Acciani & Levy today.
+If you or a loved one is a victim of non-Hodgkin’s lymphoma and suspect that your use of the weed killer is to blame, it is in your best interest to contact a qualified Cincinnati Roundup weed killer lawyer at O’Connor, Acciani & Levy today.
 You should not have to suffer the financial burden that comes with cancer when the manufacturer’s negligence is to blame.
 You can help protect your right to compensation by having a knowledgeable legal team on your side.